fssa-batch3/hemanath.muralikrishnan__web_project/README.md

         - The user can view the list of items in the wishlist.

 ### Remove item from wishlist[Completed]
-- Scenario 1: Successfully remove item from wishlist
+- Scenario 1: Successfully remove item from wishlist.
     - Steps:
         1. Log in as a buyer.
         2. Navigate to the wishlist page.